microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 The script created two text files: one for training and one for testing.
 The training data is in a text file named **Train-28x28_cntk_text.txt**.
 The testing data is in **Test-28x28_cntk_text.txt**.
 Confirm that both files are present in the current directory before proceeding.

 <a id="Exercise4"/></a>
-## Exercise 4: Train and test neural networks
+## Exercise 4: Train and test a pair of neural networks

 The Microsoft Cognitive Toolkit comes with several configuration files making it easy to create various types of neural networks.
 One of the simplest networks is the "One Hidden Layer" network, which is not a deep neural network, but rather one that contains a single layer of hidden nodes.
 Another type of neural network CNTK supports is the "One Convolution" network, which is a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) with a single convolutional layer.
 Convolutional networks are often used to perform image recognition.
 For an excellent explanation of what convolutional networks are and how they work, see https://medium.com/@ageitgey/machine-learning-is-fun-part-3-deep-learning-and-convolutional-neural-networks-f40359318721.